A Sequentially Fair Mechanism for Multiple Sensitive Attributes: Conclusion

 \section{Conclusion}

 We proposed a framework that expands the standard concept of fair scores from SSA to MSA.
 This extension ensures exact sequential fairness yields the same predictions regardless of correction order for the sensitive features.
 However, intermediate solutions can yield significant subgroup differences influenced by sensitive features.
 Our approach quantifies these differences and offers a way to mitigate them using approximate solutions.
-Our analysis raises intriguing research questions, including how optimal solutions change with fairness metrics beyond the employed DP constraint.
-The flexibility and user-friendliness of our methodology, supporting a comprehensive fairness approach across multiple debiasing steps, promotes the adoption of fair decision-making practices.
+Our analysis raises intriguing research questions, including how optimal solutions change with fairness metrics beyond the DP constraint, particularly in the case of label-conditional metrics like equalized odds.
+The flexibility and user-friendliness of our method, supporting a comprehensive fairness approach across multiple debiasing steps, promotes the adoption of fair decision-making practices.